AtenDesignGroup/intercept-pantheon-upstream/web/modules/contrib/office_hours/README.md

 ## USING VIEWS - FILTER CRITERIA

 Only default (out-of-the-box) Views functionality is provided.
 - To show only the entities that have a office hours:
   - add the filter criterion 'Content: Office hours (field_office_hours:day)',
   - set the filter option 'Operator' to 'is not empty',
 - To show only the entities that have office hours for e.g., Friday:
   - add the filter criterion 'Content: Office hours (field_office_hours:day)',
   - set the filter option 'Operator' to 'is equal to',
   - set the filter option 'Value' to '5', or leave 'Value' empty and set 'Expose operator' to YES.
-- To show only the entities that are open NOW: This is not possible, yet.
+- To show only the entities that are open NOW:
+  - add the filter criterion 'Content: Office hours (OfficeHours2 (field_office_hours:status)',
+  - choose any of the statusses Open, temporarily closed, permanently closed.

 ## USING VIEWS - SORT CRITERIA

 Only default (out-of-the-box) Views functionality is provided.
 - To sort the time slots per day, add the 'day' sort criterion.

-## USING VIEWS - CREATE A BLOCK PER NODE/entity
+## USING VIEWS - CREATE A BLOCK PER NODE/ENTITY

 Suppose you want to show the Office hours on a node page, but NOT on the page itself,